-Perceptions of fairness are essential to any decision-making system.
-Without it, the system will likely fail.
-A key tension about fairness that budgeting for equity must resolve is equality of opportunity versus equality of outcomes.
+erceptions of fairness are essential to any decisionmaking system.
+Without them, the system will likely fail.
+A key tension about fairness that must be resolved by budgeting for equity is equality of opportunity versus equality of outcomes.
 Or put another way, is budgeting for equity intended to level the playing field or even the scoreboard?
 This is no mere academic distinction.
 People can vary dramatically in their views on which of these is preferable.
-The resulting conflicts can be intense because they get right to the heart of people's differing moral intuitions of what is fair.
-Research has shown that this distinction is closely related to political polarization.
-Most people endorse a definition of fairness that includes equality of opportunities, but this definition is especially preferred by Conservatives.
-Progressives/Liberals are more likely to include equality of outcomes in their definition of fairness.
+The resulting conflicts can be intense because they get right to the heart of people's differing moral intuitions about what is fair.
+1 Research has shown that this distinction is closely related to political polarization.
+Most people endorse a definition of fairness that includes equality of opportunities, but this definition is especially preferred by conservatives.
+Progressives/liberals are more likely to include equality of outcomes in their definition of fairness.2